UW/WSNA UWMC RN Contract (Effective 7/1/13 - 6/30/15)

 - Use of any of the above leave categories is dependent upon the employee's eligibility to use such leave.
 Accrued compensatory time shall be used before any other leave is used.

-- Use of vacation leave, sick leave, and leave of absence without pay for emergency child care is limited to a maximum of three days each per calendar year.
+- Use of vacation leave, sick leave, and leave of absence without pay for emergency child care is limited to six (6) days total per calendar year.

 - The employee upon returning from such leave shall designate in writing to which leave category the absence will be charged.
 For the purpose of this section, advance approval or written advance notice of vacation leave, personal holiday and/or leave of absence without pay shall not be required.